 Zygomatic implants are longer than traditional dental implants as they are attached to the cheekbone.
 The majority of patients can have a fixed bridge fitted on the same day as the implants are put in place.
 Replacing dentures with implant-supported bridges can dramatically improve your facial appearance as well as restoring the natural biomechanics of your jaw.
 You will be able to eat the foods you want to eat once again without a second thought.
 Denture implants are also easier to maintain as you won’t need to take them out to clean them.
 There is also less risk of losing the denture implants or accidentally breaking them.

 Research has shown that zygomatic implants have close to a 100% success rate.
 Anchoring the implants close to the zygoma bone is also a much quicker alternative to bone grafting.
 Bone grafts can take up to six months to heal whereas you could walk out of the dental implant suite the same day with zygomatic implants.
 In this video, Janice discusses her experience with dental implants.
 You can also visit the dental implant before and after galleries to see some of Richard’s work.

 Our dental implant team is led by Richard Brookshaw.
 Richard has extensive experience in placing dental implants (over 5,000 so far) including complex cases where bone grafts and sinus lifts are needed.
-Richard is supported by Nicola Corless, our dental implant nurse and treatment coordinator.
+Richard is supported by Nicola Corless, our dental implant nurse and treatment facilitator.
 Nicola is also highly experienced in dental implant nursing and she provides nursing support throughout your dental implant treatment.
 She is on-hand before and after the procedure to answer any questions that you may have.